magnussolution/magnusbilling7/wiki/en/modules/diddestination/diddestination.rst

 Priority
 --------

-| You can create 5 destinations to your DID.
-If a try to the priority 1 is made and a error is received, MagnusBilling will try to send a call to the next destination priority available.
+| You can create up to 5 destinations for your DID.
+If a try is made and a error is received, MagnusBilling will try to send the call to the next destination priority available.
 Only works with the "SIP call" type.